Mullins-Lab/.github/profile/README.md

-## Hi there 👋

-🙋‍♀️ Welcome to the Mullins Lab Github Page! 🧬🪩
+## 🙋‍♀️ Welcome to the Mullins Lab Github Page! 🧬🪩

 The Mullins Lab is part of the Department of Psychiatry, Department of Genetics and Genomic Sciences, and the Charles Bronfman Institute for Personalized Medicine at Mount Sinai.